 The abbreviation "NEETs" stands for young people that are Not in Employment, Education or Training.
 The NEETs represent a heterogeneous group of unemployed persons up to 24 years that might or might not be actively looking for a job, an education or a training.
-Staff working with NEETs and the NEETs themselves can usually be approached in some sort of educational programme or informal training or in the context of counselling offers.
-The aim of an analysis of local backgrounds is to identify NEETs educational programmes and classes that could become part of a transnational N4N network.
+NEETs that can be included in the framework of ERASMUS+ KA1 projects usually participate in some sort of educational programme or informal training - since mobilities in the field of adult education address "learners" (or educational staff) and not disadvantaged persons as such.
+Therefore, the aim of an analysis of local backgrounds is to identify NEETs educational programmes and classes that could become part of a transnational N4N network.